WELCOME TO FREEMASON GHANA LODGE!

 Grand Lodge of Scotland, and United Grand Lodge of England.
 Freemasonry’s presence in Ghana dates back to the 1800s, with Freemasons gathering in Lodges to enhance personal growth and conduct charitable endeavors benefiting communities.
 These quiet acts of charity are very important to Freemasonry.
 They show how Freemasonry is dedicated to always getting better and helping others in society.
 In 2019, the Grand Lodge of Ghana acknowledged concerns about how some people wrongly linked Freemasonry with occultism and evil practices.

 They explained that the main reason for being a Freemason is to help others and improve the world for everyone.
 The Grand Master of the group, Most Worshipful Bro Naval Captain Kwadjo Adunkwa Butan said: “We are humans just like everybody else.
-We do not possess special powers or have secret gods we worship; and being a Freemason does not give money, power or fame.”

 Another member of the group, the Chairman of the Grand Lodge Masonic Education Committee, Right Worshipful, Abraham Gyasi added: “The misconceptions you have been hearing, they are not true, we don’t kill other people, we don’t drink blood, we are not an occult organisation but an organisation of very decent and respectable men.”